csharp-retorno-funciones

 Return of functions in C#

-The return of a function is a value that after its completion (and optionally) a function can return to the code that called it.
-For this, the reserved word return is used.
+The return of a function is a value that, upon its completion (and optionally), a function can return to the code that called it.
+For this, the reserved keyword return is used.

 This value can be of any data type, including basic types (like int, float, string), complex types (like objects and structures), and even custom data types.

 It is also possible for a function not to return any value.
-This is indicated by the type void.
+This is indicated by the void type.

 On the other hand, only one value can be returned.
 Although we can return a grouping of values (like a collection, a tuple, or a class).